brian-chilin/fetcherr/README.md

 the bin folder with executables like cargo.

 ### Post Request Setup
-You will make GitHub make a POST request to http://ip:9000/SECRETS_URL with a JSON header "key: SECRETS_KEY"
+You will make GitHub make a POST request to http://ip:9000/SECRETS_URL with a JSON header "key: SECRETS_KEY".
+I've never actually used GH workflow, but my best idea is to trigger a curl request from push.
+This would work particularly nice if you could trigger only after reading the descriptions of commits and looking for a keyword.

-Example using curl: curl -i -X POST http://ip:9000/my_url -H "key: my_key"
+Example using curl: curl -i -X POST http://ip:9000/my_url -H "key: my_key" Another alternative to using GH workflows would be to just leave this as a script somewhere.

 Generate a token at https://github.com/settings/tokens for the value of "gh_token"